VUEngine/vuengine.github.io/documentation/basics/user-interface.md

 The Explorer is just one of the Views available in [VUEngine Studio](https://www.vuengine.dev/).
 There are also Views for:

-- Build - The project build panel.
+- Build Project - The project build panel.
-- Documentation - Browse this documentation within [VUEngine Studio](https://www.vuengine.dev/).
+- Emulator - Lets you start your built ROM in an emulator and manage custom emulator configurations.
+- Explorer - The file explorer.
 - Extensions - Install and manage extensions within [VUEngine Studio](https://www.vuengine.dev/).
-- Flash Carts - Lets you write your built ROM to any flash carts.
+- Flash Carts - Lets you write your built ROM to any flash carts manage custom flash cart configurations.
 - History - Git history of currently opened file.
-- Image Conversion - Image conversion logs.
+- Outline - For source files, this shows an outline of the contained functions, classes, structs etc.
 - Output - Generic output panel.
 - Plugins - VUEngine Plugins management.
 - Problems - List of problems in workspace.
 - Properties - Properties of currently opened file.
 - Search - Provides global search and replace across your open folder.
 - Source Control - [VUEngine Studio](https://www.vuengine.dev/) includes Git source control by default.

-- Other - Views contributed by extensions.
+Plus possible additional views contributed by extensions.

 > **Tip:** You can open any view using the `View: Open View` command.